billziss-gh/EnergyBar/README.md

 ![Dock](doc/Dock.png)

+- Shows your applications, folders and trash can.
-- Manage and launch your favorite applications from a Dock in your Touch Bar.
+- Tap items on the Dock to launch your applications or access your folders and trash can.
-- Access your Mac's trash can.
+- Alternatively click items on the Dock using your mouse.
+You can even drag files to it and it will do the right thing!
 - Hide the system Dock to regain valuable screen real estate.

 ### Active App